Professor of History, SST China (FA)

 - PHD, University of Notre Dame, 1998

 I have been teaching at Goshen College since 1999 and I thoroughly enjoy learning alongside Goshen students and my faculty colleagues.
 My formal training as an historian is in the areas of U.S. immigration and ethnic history and American religious history.
 I also have significant personal and professional interest in Mennonite and Amish history and thought.

-During the 2012-2013 school year I completed two multi-year collaborative research projects:
+Recently I completed two multi-year collaborative research projects:

 - Global Mennonite History Project.
 Along with Professor Royden Loewen (U. of Winnipeg), I wrote the North America volume for the GMHP, a five-volume (one per continent) series commission by Mennonite World Conference.
 Our book, Seeking Places of Peace, was published in 2012, as a fresh interpretation of Mennonite history, emphasizing social history and accenting the twentieth century.

 - Amish Diversity and Identity, 1900-2010.
 Professors Donald B. Kraybill (Elizabethtown College), Karen M. Johnson-Weiner (SUNY-Potsdam), and I undertook a collaborative research project funded, in part, by the National Endowment for the Humanities.
 A book growing out of this research, entitled The Amish, documents Amish life across the United States and was published in April 2013 by The Johns Hopkins University Press.

 My current writing projects include Anabaptists in America, a book that will be a part of Columbia University Press’s Columbia Contemporary American Religion Series, as well as a history of the church in which I was raised, Mellinger Mennonite Church, Lancaster, Pa., which will soon be observing its three hundredth anniversary (1717-2017).